How Employers Can Better Support Employees with Obesity

 An Integrated Approach to Weight Loss by Thomas Rutledge, PhD, is an eight-episode program that helps employees focus on building habits that stick, like staying active in ways they enjoy, managing stress, and making good-quality sleep a priority—all important components of weight management.

-Using a holistic approach that recognizes the whole person, the program supports employees in shifting their mindset, designing a home to support their goals, building a supportive team, and personalizing their weight-loss journey.
+Using a holistic approach that recognizes the whole person, the program supports employees in shifting their mindset, designing a home to support their goals, building a supportive team, and personalizing their weight-loss journey—including how mental health and weight can interact in day-to-day life at work and at home.
 Listeners also can gain insight into the pros and cons of GLP-1s and bariatric surgery, how these methods work, and how to optimize results should they decide to pursue them.

 Create Lasting Weight Loss Using Psychology